 Publications & Clinical Guidance

 SMFM's Board of Directors, Publications Committee, and volunteer leaders have developed a number of resources to guide MFM practice during the COVID-19 pandemic.
-Members of the SMFM COVID-19 Task Force include Bill Grobman, MD, MBA; Mary Norton, MD; Brenna Hughes, MD, MSc; Sindhu Srinivas, MD; Emily Miller, MD, MPH; Naima Joseph, MD, MPH; Christina Han, MD; and Cynthia Gyamfi-Bannerman, MD.
-If you have questions about SMFM's recently released publications or clinical guidance, contact Beth Steele.
+Members of the SMFM COVID-19 Task Force include Judette Louis, MD, MPH; Bill Grobman, MD, MBA; Mary Norton, MD; Brenna Hughes, MD, MSc; Sindhu Srinivas, MD; Emily Miller, MD, MPH; Naima Joseph, MD, MPH; Christina Han, MD; Cynthia Gyamfi-Bannerman, MD; and Laura Riley, MD.
+If you have questions about SMFM's recently released publications or clinical guidance, contact Beth Steel

 NEW Provider Considerations for Engaging in COVID-19 Vaccine Counseling With Pregnant and Lactating Patients (Jan 11, 2022; updated from earlier versions on Dec 20, Dec 3, October 26, October 1, September 24, August 23, August 13, August 11, July 30, April 30, April 1 and March 3, 2021; and Dec21 and Dec15, 2020) As we make updates to this document, we will highlight new/different content in yellow.

 SMFM Supports the Use of Paxlovid in Pregnant Patients (December 22, 2021)

 Coronavirus (COVID-19) and Pregnancy: What Maternal-Fetal Medicine Subspecialists Need to Know (December 3, 2021; updated from earlier versions on November 23, October 26, 7, July 23, June 26, June 16, April 11, and March 17, 2020).
 As we make updates to this document, we will highlight new/different content in yellow.